PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Experiments and Results

-where $\lambda_{2}$ is the second smallest eigenvalue of normalized Laplacian used in the spectral clustering, and $\lambda_{2}^{(i)}$ indicates the algebraic connectivity for each cluster.
-If $c= 0$, then there is at least one subgraph in an affinity graph $A$ that is not connected \cite{Chung1997-md}.
+where $\lambda_{2}$ is the second smallest eigenvalue of the normalized Laplacian for each of the $L$ subgraph, and $\lambda_{2}^{(i)}$ indicates the algebraic connectivity for each cluster.
+If $c= 0$, then at least one subgraph is not connected~\cite{chung1997spectral}.